 Duloxetine

 This drug is a different antidepressant that works on other brain and spinal cord receptors.
-It works to increase the levels of serotonin and norepinephrine in the brain.
+It increases the levels of serotonin and norepinephrine in the brain.
 Although its primary use is in depression, recent evidence suggests that this drug is also effective for pain in musculoskeletal disorders such as chronic arthritis or nerve pain such as sciatica.

 A recent study found that Duloxetine was moderately effective for chronic low back pain, knee arthritis and nerve pain.
 Another study found that Duloxetine was probably the most effective drug for chronic pain.

-We use a dose of 30-60mg for a few months.
-It would be best if you took Duloxetine with food or water, but don’t break open the capsule.
+We used a dose of 30-60mg for a few months.
+It would be best to take Duloxetine with food or water, but don’t break open the capsule.

 Common side effects include drowsiness, stomach irritability and an increase in anxiety.